yomorun/yomo/docs/log.md

 - `YOMO_LOG_ERROR_OUTPUT` When an error occurs, output the message to the specified file, the default is stderr

 - `YOMO_DEBUG_FRAME_SIZE` Set the output size in debug mode `Frame`, the default is 16 bytes
-- - `YOMO_LOG_VERBOSE` enable or disable the debug mode of logger, logger outputs the source code position of the log statement if enable it, Do not enable it in production, default is false
+- `YOMO_LOG_VERBOSE` enable or disable the debug mode of logger, logger outputs the source code position of the log statement if enable it, Do not enable it in production, default is false
+- `YOMO_LOG_FORMAT` Format supports text and json, The default is text
+- `YOMO_LOG_MAX_SIZE` MaxSize is the maximum size in megabytes of the log file before it gets rotated.
+It defaults to 100 megabytes
+- `YOMO_LOG_MAX_BACKUPS` MaxBackups is the maximum number of old log files to retain.
+The default is to retain all old log files (though MaxAge may still cause them to get deleted.)
+- `YOMO_LOG_MAX_AGE` MaxAge is the maximum number of days to retain old log files based on the timestamp encoded in their filename.
+The default is not to remove old log files based on age
+- `YOMO_LOG_LOCAL_TIME` LocalTime determines if the time used for formatting the timestamps in backup files is the computer's local time.
+The default is to use UTC time
+- `YOMO_LOG_COMPRESS` Compress determines if the rotated log files should be compressed using gzip.
+The default is not to perform compression